elverskog/bloop/README.md

 * Only a few tests as of writing.
 Adding them using node-tap.
 That said, this site is deliberately a "rabbit hole".
 So TDD was off the table.
 * Because of wanting to keep the CSS modular, on full page load, the site may request more CSS files than seems optimal.
 However the goal is to (eventually) use HTTP2 to serve both the initial HTML and required CSS files in the same response.
 * There are several redundancies and known (major and minor) flaws in the code.
+* Writing needed files to disk can likely be improved or replaced by writing "files" to memory.